katzenjens/fy6900commander/instructions.md

 > ⚠️ **Important Note:** The ability to communicate directly with USB-connected devices via the browser (Web Serial API) is currently **only supported by Chromium-based browsers** (Google Chrome, Microsoft Edge, Opera).
 Mozilla Firefox or Apple Safari (iOS/macOS) unfortunately do not support this feature!

+> **A quick heads-up for Linux users:** To get your browser talking to the serial port, you'll need to pop your user into the `dialout` group (just run: `sudo usermod -a -G dialout $USER`).
+Make sure to log out and log back in again afterwards for it to kick in.
+Sorted!

 * * *

 1\.
 Preparation & Drivers